Terraform

 How to target resources in Terraform

+The -target flag tells Terraform to plan, apply, or destroy a specific resource or module instead of the entire configuration.
 In this article, we will look at how to target specific resources in Terraform.
-We will explain the use of the -targetĀ option, and how to use it to target single and multiple resources with some examples, and in what circumstances you should avoid using it!
+We will explain the use of the -target option, and how to use it to target single and multiple resources with some examples, and in what circumstances you should avoid using it.

 What we will cover: